SimonMeskens/SimpleLicenseCollection/README.md

 This repository contains a number of small license snippets that can be combined to form very compact licenses.

+It also contains a [license generator](https://simonmeskens.github.io/SimpleLicenseCollection/) that lets you select which snippets to combine, as well as telling you what the license is equivalent to.

 ## Example

 ```